Stardust Memorial Park: Facilities

-The park has a playground, an all-weather football pitch which has been renovated by the Dublin City Council in late 2015 and a garden terrace with seating.
-Various bridges are placed over the Santry River which runs directly through the park into a small lake in the middle where a small island is present which is the home to many birds including swans and ducks.
-There are various seating areas around the park, primarily facing the park for passers-by who want to feed the birds.
+The park has a playground, an all-weather football pitch (which was renovated by Dublin City Council in late 2015) and a garden terrace with seating.
+Various bridges are placed over the Santry River which runs directly through the park into a small lake in the middle where a small island is present which is home to many birds including swans and ducks.

-Refurbishment
+Issues and refurbishment

+By 1997, there was an increasing amount of drug dealing occurring in the park, particularly to children and teenagers, as well as used syringes being found around the site.
+In 2001, the Santry river was flooded with silt that had been dumped by private developers.
+As a result, wildlife fled from the area and vermin had accumulated.
+The estimated cost of restoring the pond was £10,000.

 Beginning in early 2020, the park was refurbished ahead of the 40th anniversary of the Stardust nightclub fire by the means of thousands of bulbs being planted throughout the park.
 As well as this, the other works consisted of some trees being removed, a butterfly bank being added and new paths being created.
 Noting the park's association with anti-social behaviour, the Dublin City Council highlighted the issue and recognised that their first undertaking was to ensure that the users of the park felt secure.

-As well as the refurbishments, a dedicated gardener has been assigned to maintain the upkeep of the park.
+As well as the refurbishments, a dedicated gardener was assigned to maintain the upkeep of the park.
 The memorial itself has been cleaned and restored to its former glory and two benches have been added near the memorial itself.